Randware/Wasome/docs/IMPORTS-DEPENDENCIES.md

 2. `<Projectname>`: Relative to the current project
 3. `<Name of an external dependency>`: Relative to an external dependency (described later in this document)

-Path relative to origin consists of any directories that need to be traversed and then the file without the file extension.
+Path relative to origin consists of any directories that need to be traversed, seperated by slashes.
-This means that module paths can only reference files and never directories.
+It may also be empty if there is nothing to be traversed.
+In this case, the first slash may be ommited.

 With the exception of the dot and slash when used as described above, only alphanumerical characters, underscores and hyphens, with the latter two being forbidden at either the start or end of a directory- or filename, are allowed in `Module Paths`.